 Other Amish churches I’ve attended are bigger on the pies.

-And if I had to pick a favorite Amish dessert I’d probably choose a pie.
+If I had to pick a favorite Amish dessert I’d probably choose a pie.
 Not sure which, I am partial to blackberry and snitz; shoofly, not so much.

 Of course there are many other desserts that come out of Amish kitchens.
 You’ve got all sorts of cakes and puddings and sweet breads and so on.